tannewt/wa-law.org/bill/2021-22/sb/5266/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Bills/5266.xml)
 ## Section 1
-(1) The legislature makes the following findings:
+1. The legislature makes the following findings:

-(a) Nicotine is a highly addictive substance, particularly for children and youth under 21 years of age, whose brains are still developing.
+    a.
+Nicotine is a highly addictive substance, particularly for children and youth under 21 years of age, whose brains are still developing.
 Currently, there is no limit in the United States on nicotine levels of vapor products.
 While other nations limit the nicotine content of vapor products to not more than two percent nicotine, vapor products commonly sold in this state and accessed by youth contain five percent nicotine.
 Vapor products that deliver high levels of nicotine are fueling youth addiction to nicotine and have created an epidemic.
 The 2019 national youth tobacco survey found that about 27 percent of high school students reported current use of electronic cigarettes and, among electronic cigarette users, about one-third reported using electronic cigarettes on 20 or more of the preceding 30 days.

-(b) Research consistently shows that flavors and associated advertising contribute to the appeal, initiation, and use of tobacco products, including vapor products, particularly among adolescents and young adults.
+    b.
+Research consistently shows that flavors and associated advertising contribute to the appeal, initiation, and use of tobacco products, including vapor products, particularly among adolescents and young adults.
 Evidence also suggests that the 2009 flavored cigarette ban did achieve its objective of reducing adolescent tobacco use, but effects were likely diminished by the continued availability of menthol cigarettes and other flavored tobacco products.
 Preliminary data from the national youth tobacco survey show that more than one-quarter of high school students were current electronic cigarette users in 2019 and the overwhelming majority of youth electronic cigarette users cited the use of popular fruit and menthol or mint flavors.
 A health impact review performed by the state board of health in 2019 concluded that eliminating flavored vapor products would likely decrease initiation and use of vapor products and other tobacco products among youth and young adults, thereby improving health outcomes.

-(c) Early research from Stanford University school of medicine indicates that teenagers and young adults that vape are five to seven times more likely to be infected with COVID-19 compared to those who do not use vapor products.
+    c.
+Early research from Stanford University school of medicine indicates that teenagers and young adults that vape are five to seven times more likely to be infected with COVID-19 compared to those who do not use vapor products.

-(d) While the long-term health effects of vapor products are unknown, current data suggests they are harmful to human health.
+    d.
+While the long-term health effects of vapor products are unknown, current data suggests they are harmful to human health.
 Vapor products have been shown to impair lung function in several ways, such as by inhibiting ciliary beating, impairing immune function, and causing toxicity to epithelial cells.

-(2) Therefore, the legislature intends to ban the sale of flavored vapor products and enact additional regulatory protections to protect the health of youth and young adults in Washington state.
+2. Therefore, the legislature intends to ban the sale of flavored vapor products and enact additional regulatory protections to protect the health of youth and young adults in Washington state.

 ## Section 4
 > This section modifies existing section [70.345.020](/rcw/70_public_health_and_safety/70.345_vapor_products.md).
 Here is the [modified chapter](rcw/70_public_health_and_safety/70.345_vapor_products.md) for context.